Editor’s note: This blog was originally published in 2016 and was updated in Sept. 2021.

 Your product inventory is your gold mine during the holiday season, and you need to make sure it’s as accurate as possible before hitting “freeze.”

 - Actual product stock

 - Delivery timing (no one wants to purchase a gift that arrives on Jan.
 6!)

 You can also implement stock-based, urgency messaging to entice users to buy now (with phrases like “Only two left!”).
 However, if you want time to test this strategy before the code freeze, make sure you’re doing it today.

 3. Checkout Flow

 If you have any plans to change your checkout back end — offering free shipping, changing shipping providers, adding address verification, international support, etc. — you need to do this well in advance of the early-bird shoppers.
 These changes often require major updates to your order processing, and you’ll need time to work out the kinks.

-The last thing you need during the holidays is to be frantically wondering why your customers are not getting the things they need in time or, even worse, why they’re not completing their orders.
+The last thing you need during the holidays is to wonder why your customers aren’t getting the things they need in time or, even worse, why they’re not completing their orders.

 4. Gift Wrapping Options

 While it’s part of the checkout backend mentioned above, gift wrapping is important enough to deserve its own section.
 Ordering gifts online is becoming a much more common practice as families are separated across the globe, and the pre-purchased wrapping options take a load off their shoulders.